The following are goals that, by consensus of the Faculty, all First Year Seminars should provide students with the opportunity to achieve:

-1. To learn what is expected intellectually and ethically for college-level work in the liberal arts;
+1. to learn what is expected intellectually and ethically for college-level work in the Liberal Arts;

-Usually, seminars teach widely accessible analytical writing, though some may assign other kinds of writing as well.
+In accordance with Goal 3, First Year Seminar students can expect to work on widely accessible analytical writing.
+Some seminars may assign other kinds of writing as well.
 Learning to write and speak in First Year Seminars is often not merely acquiring techniques or formulas of persuasive rhetoric, but rather learning about a particular topic, and how to discuss it accurately and compellingly, through writing and speaking.
 The topics of some seminars may be interdisciplinary, those of others representative of particular disciplines.

 In accordance with Goal 4, First Year Seminar instructors (Middlebury College faculty members) also serve as academic advisers for students until the students select their majors (by the middle of the second year at Middlebury).
 We have found that no one is better equipped to fulfill the role of academic adviser to a new student than a professor who works closely with that student.